TopHatEcho/QuickSetupCommander/Qs_README.md

 Hello and thank you for using Quick Setup Commander!!

+To Run the Setup Commander
+paste this into your console : ./QuickSetupCommander/QuickSetup.sh

 First it will run 'npm init' followed by the dependencies listed below followed by the eslint init

-*NOTE this file does not edit the eslintrc "YET" so edit that to your preferences
+*NOTE this file does not edit the eslintrc "YET" thus edit that to your preferences

 My perfered settings for eslintrc
 Add mocha to true